 - For staff assistants who are helping you design your Moodle course but are not associated with your course in SPIRE, the instructor can request Course Designer access.
 See Request Course Designer Access to Moodle.

 Once a Moodle course has been requested and created, students who are enrolled in the class in SPIRE, including 5 College students, are automatically added to the Moodle roster.
 Moodle rosters are updated each hour with enrollment data from SPIRE.
 For more, see Access to Moodle for Students.

-Moodle courses are automatically made available to students one business day before the start of the term, and student access is removed two weeks after grades for the term are released.
-However, instructors can hide courses that are not ready for use, or open courses prior to the beginning of the semester.
+Instructors can hide courses that are not ready for use, or open courses prior to the beginning of the semester.
 See Make Your Moodle Course Available to Students.

 There are a few possible situations that could be causing a student who is registered in SPIRE to be unable to access a Moodle course.
 Some troubleshooting to consider:

 - Make sure the student is logging in to Moodle and not Blackboard Learn.

 - Consider how long ago the student officially registered for the course in SPIRE.
 Moodle course rosters are updated automatically every hour with student data from SPIRE.
 There may be up to a one hour delay between when a student registers for a course and when that student is enrolled in a Moodle course.

 - The student must have an active IT Account.
 Students can get help with their NetID and password by coming in person with their student ID card to IT User Services (A109 LGRC).

 Note: Professors should direct student problems to User Services.

 5-college students who are enrolled in a UMass course will be sent a NetID (IT Account user name) and password via email as soon as their enrollment appears in SPIRE.
 More about IT Accounts.